uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 * Good for light-weight file management, script editing.
 * Requires a VPN connection from off-Grounds locations.

-## How can I view .pdf or .csv files on Rivanna?
+## How can I view .pdf or .csv files on Rivanna/Afton?

 For .pdf files, run the command:
 ```